Reviewed 20 August 2014 by Tara

-'Lorraine' travelled Cairnryan Belfast with Stena Line on Superfast VIII
+'Tara' travelled Cairnryan Belfast with Stena Line on Superfast VII

-'Stephen' travelled Cairnryan Belfast with Stena Line on Superfast VII
+'Stephen' travelled Cairnryan Belfast with Stena Line on Superfast VIII

 Cairnryan is a linear settlement looking across the main A77 road to Loch Ryan.
 It was established as Lochryan by 1701 when Lochryan House was built at the northern end of today's village.
 The house was remodelled in the 1820s and the imposing structure just visible from the main road today was the result.
 During the Second World War, Cairnryan became No.2 Military Port, and three harbour piers and a military railway linking the village with nearby Stranraer were built by the army.
 Thousands of troops were based locally in military camps.
 At the end of the war the Atlantic U-Boat fleet surrendered in Loch Ryan and were anchored here before being towed to sea and sunk.
 Ship breaking became the main industry; the great British aircraft carriers Centaur, and most famously the Ark Royal were all sent here for decommissioning.
 As recently as 1990, Russian submarines have been dismantled here for scrap.